 An electronic symbol is a pictogram used to represent various electrical and electronic devices or functions, such as wires, batteries, resistors, and transistors, in a schematic diagram of an electrical or electronic circuit.
-These symbols are largely standardized internationally today but may vary from country to country, or engineering discipline, based on traditional conventions.
+Today these symbols are largely standardized internationally but may vary from country to country, or may have different engineering discipline, based on traditional conventions.
 In this article, Linquip will review the variable resistor symbol.
 Read on to find out more.

 Standards for symbols

 The graphic symbols used for electrical components in circuit diagrams are covered by national and international standards, in particular:

 - IEC 60617 (also known as British Standard BS 3939)